zabihhaqqani/Banana-Speak/README.md

 Pull requests are always and most welcomed.
 For major changes, please open an issue first to discuss what you would like to change.

 # Support

+If you liked this repo give it a star

 DM's are open at:

 twitter : https://twitter.com/zabih01